Cato Networks Knowledge Base

 • BGP route changes (including route withdrawal) that are initiated by Cato, don't generate events.

-• The Cato Cloud does not perform route summarization.
+• Cato does not perform route summarization.

 • By default, Cato limits the number of received prefixes from each BGP neighbor to 1024.
 To increase this limit, contact Support.